Zalamanda/hash-functions/README.md

 The [Hash Test](test/hashtest.c) file is provided as an example of basic usage and testing, which validates known hashes against several standard test vectors used in [RFC 1321](https://tools.ietf.org/html/rfc1321).
 #### Self Compilation and Execution:
 Self compilation helper files, [testWIN.bat](testWIN.bat) & [testUNIX.bat](testUNIX.bat), are provided for easy compilation and execution of the [Hash Test](testhash.c) file.
-> testWIN.bat; Tested on x86_64 architecture running Windows 10 Pro v10.0.18362.
-Requires `Microsoft Visual Studio 2017 Community Edition` installed.
+> testWIN.bat; Requires `Microsoft Visual Studio 2017 Community Edition` installed.
+Tested on x86_64 architecture running Windows 10 Pro v10.0.18362.
-> testUNIX.sh; Tested on x86_64 architecture running Ubuntu 16.04.1.
-Requires the `build-essential` package installed
+> testUNIX.sh; Requires the `build-essential` package installed.
+Tested on x86_64 architecture running Ubuntu 16.04.1.

 ### More information
 Hash lengths and context structs are also provided with each file.